qsardor/MMAudio/README.md

 ## Installation

-We have only tested this on Ubuntu.
+They tested on Ubuntu.
+But i recommend use Google Colab if you wanna use it easy (if you don't have a strong pc)

 ### Prerequisites